njnovak/Cpp-Pick-and-Place-Assignment/README.md

 Main rules:
 - Boxes cannot hold negative numbers.
 - Boxes cannot hold more parts than a larger size.
-- The robot fills large boxes first, then moves to the next smallest box.
+- The robot fills the largest boxes that can be fully filled first, then moves to the next smallest box.
 There may be extra parts remaining.